dvarrui/libro-de-actividades/actividades/idp/monitorizar/eventos-locales-windows-opensuse.md

 * -F arch=x86_64, define la arquitectura (uname -m)
 * -S open, elige las llamadas “open” al sistema
 * -F auid=80, el UID del usuario

-## Converting system calls

-Syscalls are logged by an numeric value.
-Since there will be an overlap in these values between different architectures, the active architecture is also logged.

-By using uname -m we can determine the architecture and use ausyscall to determine what numeric call 188 represents.

-    [root@host audit]# ausyscall x86_64 188
-    setxattr

-We now know it was a change in attribute, which makes sense as we defined our watch to trigger an event on an attribute change (perm=a).

-Used a temporary rule and want to use the old rules again?
-Refresh the audit rules from a file:

-    auditctl -R /etc/audit/audit.rules

 ## Systemd y journal